Aaronisanewbie/Asg1_Aaron/README.md

 Allows you to see many different kinds of blind boxes

 # Credits
-Photos were used from Popmart
+Photos were used from Popmart.
 Contents are fictional and does not reflect its actual price.
 I received inspiration from its minimalistic colour choice and layout.